sleeping126/alex/contents/user-manual/README.md

 found in the menu under the navigation point with the name of the opened project.
 It redirects to the front-page.
 For working on multiple projects simultaneously, you can open another tab and call ALEX from that one again.

-Deleting and updating projects can be done under the premise that there is no active learning process with the project, Before deleting a project, make sure you have exported your symbols, hypotheses and/or statistics because with the deleting of a project, all these values are deleted from the server, too.
+Deleting and updating projects can be done under the premise that there is no active learn process with the project, Before deleting a project, make sure you have exported your symbols, hypotheses and/or statistics because with the deleting of a project, all these values are deleted from the server, too.

+#### Export & Import

+In the project overview, you will find an entry in the dropdown menu beside each project that allows you to export the corresponding project.
+Import it in the same view by clicking on the import tab.
+Then, drag the json file in the visible field and click on the button \"Import Project\".
+Change the name of the project in case there is already one with the same name.

 ### Symbol Management

 #### Symbol Groups